-CHAI is seeking a highly qualified and motivated individual with strong analytical and quantitative skills and an exemplary record of leadership and management.
-Successful candidates will have excellent communications skills, be able to function independently, be self-motivated, have the ability to thrive in challenging environments, and have a strong commitment to excellence.
+The Senior Manager will contribute to the advancement of CHAI’s mission and impact by prioritizing collective success, robust enquiry and intellectual integrity.CHAI is seeking a highly qualified and motivated individual with strong program management and an exemplary record of demonstrated leadership.
+Successful candidates will have excellent analytical and communications skills, be able to function independently, be self-motivated, have the ability to thrive in challenging environments, and have a strong commitment to excellence.
 We place great value on relevant personal qualities: resourcefulness, responsibility, tenacity, energy, and work ethic.

 · Spearhead operational excellence through strong program management, refresh programmatic strategies and ensure achievement of program objectives